yodertv/Reminders/doc/run-book.md

 ## Environment Variables and Secrets
 These are required for security credentials in production and ignored when in dev assuming test auth and credential free db.
+Use vercel dashboard for IaaS deployments environment variables.
+Use .env for vercel dev and main.js.
 ```
 NODE_ENV = {production|dev}
 MONGO_USER_DB_NAME = <UserDataBaseStore>